Sergiu Hart

 Sergiu Hart (סרג'יו הרט; born 1949) is an Israeli mathematician and economist.
-He is the Chairperson of the Humanities Division of the Israel Academy of Sciences and Humanities, and past President of the Game Theory Society (2008–2010), Member of Academia Europaea, International Honorary Member of the American Academy of Arts and Sciences, and International Member of the National Academy of Sciences (NAS).
+He was the Chairperson of the Humanities Division of the Israel Academy of Sciences and Humanities (2019-2025), and President of the Game Theory Society (2008–2010).
+He is a Member of the Israel Academy of Sciences and Humanities, Member of Academia Europaea, International Honorary Member of the American Academy of Arts and Sciences, and International Member of the US National Academy of Sciences (NAS).
 He is emeritus professor of mathematics and emeritus professor of economics, and member of the Center for the Study of Rationality, at the Hebrew University of Jerusalem.

 Biography

 Hart was born in Bucharest, Romania and immigrated to Israel in 1963.
 He received a B.Sc. in mathematics and statistics (summa cum laude, 1970) and an M.Sc. in mathematics (summa cum laude, 1971) from Tel Aviv University.
 His M.Sc. thesis was on the subject of "Values of Mixed Games" and was supervised by Robert Aumann, who was also his advisor in his doctoral thesis on "Cooperative Game Theory Models of Economic Equilibrium" (Ph.D., summa cum laude, 1976).

 In 1979–1991 he was at the School of Mathematical Sciences of Tel Aviv University, as professor since 1985.
 He was an assistant professor at the Department of Economics, Department of Operations Research, and Institute for Mathematical Studies in the Social Sciences at Stanford University (1976–1979), and a visiting professor at the Department of Economics of Harvard University (1984–1985 and 1990–1991).
 Since 1991 he is a member of the Departments of Economics and Mathematics at the Hebrew University of Jerusalem, and he was the founding director of the Center for the Study of Rationality (1991–1999) there.